Cauliflower Pizza with Basil Sauce

 - Mix thoroughly with your hands until a sticky dough has formed.
 It should resemble wet sand but should stick together once gathered into a ball.

-- Press the doughy mixture with your fingers until it fills the pizza dish evenly.
+- Divide the mixture in half, one for each pizza dish.
+Press the doughy mixture with your fingers until it fills the pizza dish evenly.

 - Bake for 20-30 minutes.
-The base will shrink a little during cooking and should be nice and dry in the middle.
-If it is still a little soggy, cover the edges of the base with foil and return to the oven for a further 10-15 minutes.
+The bases will shrink a little during cooking and should be nice and dry in the middle.
+If they are still a little soggy, cover the edges of the bases with foil and return to the oven for a further 10-15 minutes.

-- Once the base is firm, remove from the oven.
+- Once the bases are firm, remove from the oven.

 - Blend the cooled tomatoes and cover the pizza bases with the resulting sauce followed by your preferred toppings.